 If you’ve ever visited a cave, you probably know the golden rules: Watch you’re head, stay on the track, and keep your grase paws off the formations!
 Why the last one?
 Well, because the hands and dirt you have on your hands can impede their growth.

-But when you go inside a cave as a researchers… things get a little different – as Stacy Carolin, a PhD student at Georgia Tech found out:
+But when you go inside a cave as a researcher… things get a little different – as Stacy Carolin, a PhD student at Georgia Tech found out:

 “I was a city girl back then,” she recalls.
 “It was very muddy and slippery… and also completely pitch black.”